 Here is the continuation of our Bohol Panglao Island Tour Day two.
 At nine (9) in the morning, we went to Tagbilaran church to attend the mass.
 We are amazed because the church was jam-packed with people.

 The mass was held in the “Visayan” language and we find it difficult to comprehend what the priest was saying.
-Based on what our tour guide had said the Boholanos were well-disciplined especially in attending holy mass.
+Based on what our tour guide had said the Boholanos were well-disciplined, especially in attending holy mass.

-For instance, if a lady was about to receive the communion and she was wearing a spaghetti strap the lay minister would deliberately ignore her and with that, she won’t be able to receive the Holy Communion.
+For instance, if a lady was about to receive communion and she was wearing a spaghetti strap the lay minister would deliberately ignore her and with that, she won’t be able to receive the Holy Communion.

-Also during holy matrimony, if the soon to be bride was wearing a backless or tube, the priest will not continue the ceremony.
+Also during holy matrimony, if the soon-to-be bride was wearing a backless or tube, the priest will not continue the ceremony.

 We negotiate with the taxi driver to be our tour guide instead.
 Luckily, he gladly agreed.
 The cost is the flag down plus continuous meter reading.
 That’s it, no extra charge.

 Our first stop was in Hinagdanan cave located in Dauis.
 It is necessary to take man-made stairs just to go down the cave hence the name “Hinagdanan Cave.”
 I have to say the steps are slippery so we have to be careful.
 The cave was full of stalactites and stalagmites.
-Inside the cave was a natural lagoon where people can swim and wash their clothes.
+Inside the cave was a natural lagoon where people could swim and wash their clothes.

-After Hinagdanan cave we were able to set foot to St. Augustine Church.
+After Hinagdanan cave we were able to set foot at St. Augustine Church.
 It is located on the southwestern side of Panglao Island.
 It is probably about a 30-minute ride by taxi if you’ll be coming from Tagbilaran City.
 While inside the religious place we again make a wish.

 We have our lunch at Bohol Bee Farm.
 I remember it is around 12:30 in the afternoon with a little rain shower during that time.
 Our tour guide/taxi driver told us that the dishes in the outdoor restaurant were delicious and organic, so we decided to give it a try.
 Apparently, he is correct.